WeTranscend-labs/fe-Duck-N-FAI/README.md

 - **CoinMarketCap API**: Used for fetching real-time cryptocurrency market data, such as current prices, volume, and market trends.

-These technologies work together to provide a secure, user-friendly, and scalable frontend for DuckStrike, integrating both blockchain and AI for enhanced functionality.
+These technologies work together to provide a secure, user-friendly, and scalable frontend for Duck’N’FAI, integrating both blockchain and AI for enhanced functionality.

 ## Project Structure